 NBA Playoffs: Bucks' Starting Lineup Against Nets

-The Milwaukee Bucks will get another chance to grab a game in Brooklyn against the Nets at Barclays Center on Monday evening.

-On Saturday night, the Bucks lost the first game of the series and will want to avoid a 2-0 hole before heading home to Milwaukee.
+The Milwuakee Bucks must win Game 3 on Thursday night in Milwaukee against the Brooklyn Nets if they want to avoid falling down 3-0 in the series.

-The Bucks have announced their starting lineup for the game, and their full lineup can be seen in a post below from FantasyLabs NBA.
+For the game, the Bucks announced their starting lineup, and the full lineup of the Bucks for Game 3 can be seen in a post that is embedded from FantasyLabs NBA below.

 Related stories on NBA basketball